etesami/etesami.github.io/README.md

 # Simple Bootstrap Template for Github Webpages
 This repository contains only static files.
-For more information contact me via eh.etesami at gmail.com,
+For more information contact me via eh.etesami [at] gmail.com.